There are few experiences more magical than snorkelling in crystal clear waters with bright coloured coral and marine life.

 It is targeted perfectly at the regular snorkeler, or a beginner who wants to make a small investment in quality gear.

-The Atoll mask from Ocean & Earth is the cheapest mask and snorkel combination we look at and definitely an option more suitable for individuals who expect to use their snorkel gear less frequently.
+This mask from Ocean & Earth is the cheapest mask and snorkel combination we look at and definitely an option more suitable for individuals who expect to use their snorkel gear less frequently.

 It does however provide the basics of what you should be looking for in a mask and snorkel set – silicon skirt and mouth piece, high impact lens, flexible snorkel tube, and a purge valve.